jacksund/simmate/docs/home.md

 ## Our Tech Stack

-For experienced developers, Simmate is essentially a collection of chemistry-focused [Django](https://www.djangoproject.com/) apps built using our custom toolkit.
+Simmate is essentially a collection of chemistry-focused [Django](https://www.djangoproject.com/) apps built using our custom toolkit.
 At the lowest level, the toolkit acts as a wrapper and extension of [Pymatgen](https://pymatgen.org/) and [RDKit](https://www.rdkit.org/).
 Our frontend framework is powered by [htmx](https://htmx.org/) for dynamic pages, while the database backend uses [SQLite](https://www.sqlite.org/) by default and [PostgreSQL](https://www.postgresql.org/) for production environments.
 There is much more built-in, including a custom workflow orchestration system, so be sure to explore!

 ## A Sneak Peek of Features